Manx2 Flight 7100: Aircraft and crew

-The aircraft, destroyed in the accident, was a twin-turboprop Fairchild SA227-BC Metro III with Spanish registration EC-ITP, c/n BC-789B, It was owned by a Spanish bank and leased to Líneas Aéreas de Andalucía, known as Air Lada, based in Seville, Spain.
+The aircraft destroyed in the accident was a twin-turboprop Fairchild SA227-BC Metro III with Spanish registration EC-ITP, c/n BC-789B, It was owned by a Spanish bank and leased to Líneas Aéreas de Andalucía, known as Air Lada, based in Seville, Spain.
 The aircraft was subleased to Flightline S.L., based in Barcelona, Spain, and was on its air operator's certificate (AOC).
 Tickets were sold by a company called Manx2, which was based in the Isle of Man.
 The aircraft was 19 years old at the time of the accident, and it had undergone a maintenance check in the week prior to the accident.

-The captain was 31-year-old Jordi Sola Lopez from Barcelona.
-The first officer was 27-year-old Andrew Cantle from Sunderland, England.
+The captain was 31-year-old Jordi Sola Lopez from Barcelona, Spain.
+The first officer was 27-year-old Andrew John Cantle from Sunderland, England.
 Both were employed by Air Lada.
-The captain had logged 1,800 total hours, of which 1,600 were on the Fairchild Metro III, but of which just 25 were as pilot-in-command on the aircraft.
-The first officer had logged 539 total hours, of which 289 were on the aircraft type.
-Their pairing together on the flight was considered inappropriate and highly unusual, due to their shared lack of total experience.
+The captain had logged 1,800 total hours of which 1,600 were on the Fairchild Metro III, but just 25 were as pilot-in-command on the aircraft.
+The first officer had logged 539 total hours of which 289 were on the aircraft type.
+Their pairing together on the flight was considered inappropriate and highly unusual due to their shared lack of total experience.
 Both pilots were certified for Instrument landing system CAT I; neither pilot, however, was certified for CAT II.

 Sola Lopez had been promoted to captain on 4 February 2011.
 His first flight in command of the aircraft took place on 6 February 2011, four days prior to the accident.
 The captain had flown into Cork 61 times; his logbooks had never shown any diversions.

 The first officer had joined another Spanish operator flying the Fairchild Metro III for 270 hours before joining Air Lada.
 According to the logbooks, he subsequently flew with line captains who were not instructors.
 He accumulated 19 hours with Air Lada, but he never completed the line check although he had been required to do so.